jonathandeng34/BookExchange/README.md

 - **Recommendations** on books to try out for a user based on the genres they exchange for the most

+- **Forgot Password** sends a code to the user's email to allow them to reset their password

 - **DM Page**
     - Exchange Requested functions such as accepting or rejecting a request
     - Allows the requestee to select a book from the requester's selection